formabble/releases/docs/details/shards/General/Const.md

 You can even skip this shard and pass the constant value directly but internally it will be translated to a `Const`shard that outputs this constant value.
 However, it's good practice to use this keyword in while passing constants in Shards programs.

-Writing `none`,which implicitly means `Const(none)`, could be used to to overwrite/nullify the input to the subsequent shard.
+Writing `none`, which implicitly means `Const(none)`, could be used to to overwrite/nullify the input to the subsequent shard.

 Input field is ignored and the output of this shard is the constant value defined by it.